Einstein On: Antibiotic Resistance

 The Bronx's immigrant-intensive population and Montefiore Medical Center's diverse patient mix provide a rich clinical and translational research base for a broad range of infectious disease issues including those concerning elderly people and immunocompromised patients, surgical complications, substance abuse, and infections that impose major public health burden such as such as AIDS, hepatitis, malaria, and tuberculosis.

-Members of the Division serve as trainers on a number of NIH-sponsored T32 training grants in the areas of microbial pathogenesis, AIDS and opportunistic infection, and emerging infectious diseases and geographic medicine.
+Members of the Division serve as trainers on a number of NIH-sponsored T32 training grants in the areas of emerging infectious diseases and geographic medicine, AIDS and opportunistic infection.